 Seasonal Ingredients.
 You can swap with Seasonal Vegetables depending on what season you're in so you can keep this stir fry really affordable.

 Meal Prep Friendly.
-Like Chicken Pepper Stir Fry, the sauce gets even better after a day in the fridge making it perfect for a work week lunch.
+Like my tofu black pepper stir fry, the sauce gets even better after a day in the fridge making it perfect for a work week lunch.

 30-Minute Dinner.
 Just like Lemongrass Beef Salad or Kung Pao Chicken, this whole dish comes together fast-great for weeknights when your brain's at 2% battery.